Vash-sama/XFI_MVVM/README.md

 ## Custom Idioms
 In order to allow extensibility of the package, I have allowed the creation of the Idiom enum, these should start from 5 to keep sequence with existing Idioms but its not vital.

-This functionality can be used to create idioms for specific screen sizes that you want e.g. small phone, large phone, but can also be used to AB test views and flows e.g.:
+This functionality can be used to create idioms for specific screen sizes that you want e.g. small phone, large phone, folding phone, etc,

+This can also be used to AB test views and flows e.g.:

 ```csharp
 var ABTest1 = new Idiom(5, "ABTest1");